 Fortunately for NBC and for everyone who has grown to love the show, producer Lorne Michaels was a bit savvier than network executives.
 It turned out that while overall ratings weren’t the highest in their time slot, the show resonated especially well with Baby Boomers.
 This was a key demographic for advertisers.
 For decades, they represented the single biggest block of consumer spending power in the country — it wasn’t until 2019 that they were overtaken in population by Millenials, and they still represent the lion’s share of total spending power.

-In the 1970s, Baby Boomers were watching far less television than their Gen X siblings and children.
+There was a generational divide in television consumption habits in the 1970s; Gen Xers spent hours in front of the screen, Baby Boomers didn’t.
 This was a big headache for advertisers at the time — they wanted to target the bigger dollar signs wielded by the Boomers, but often resorted to the smaller market of Gen Xers who watched more TV but were younger and so had less spending power and bought fewer big-ticket items.
 So when network executives started talking about canceling the program, Michaels brought out his secret weapon.
 Buried in the Nielsen reports, data showed that the Boomers loved this new live variety show.
 Besides major league sports, it was the highest-rated show in this difficult-to-reach demographic.

 Two Wild and Crazy Lessons